Arguments in favour of theism

 The first objection is that the wager portrays religious consent as too subjective, too close to wishful thinking.
 The second objection is that the wager transforms our endeavour to become "pleasing to God" into heteronomy.
 As we shall see, these objections have also been raised against Kant's moral argument.
 Before I deal with the two objections, more should be said about the moral proof of God.

 In the canon of Critique of Pure Reason Kant contrasts what he calls "conviction" with what he calls "persuasion".
 Here he describes conviction as a valid form of consent because it is based on an objective reason, and persuasion as an unauthorised form of consent because its reasons are only subjectively valid (A 820 / B 848).
-According to what has just been said, then, the error of the traditional wager consists essentially in its appeal to our self-interest as a merely subjective ground of belief.
-Can the same now be said of Kant's
+According to what has just been said, the error of the traditional wager thus consists essentially in its appeal to our self-interest as a merely subjective ground of belief.
+Can the same be said of Kant's moral argument?

 In an important footnote to the Critique of practical reason Kant responds to his younger contemporary Thomas Wizenmann, who criticises Kant's appeal to faith as being no different from a lover's need to believe that his feelings are reciprocated.
 In his reply, Kant rejects the analogy of the lover and instead explains that, in contrast to the selfish and subjective need to believe something to be true, rational faith is "a need of reason, arising from an objective determinant of the will, namely the moral law" (AA 5:143).
 That is, while Kant sees faith as a matter of choice as well, the ground of choice is quite different.
 Instead of wishful thinking or some other subjective personal need, faith is rationally justified.
 The justification is from practical reason rather than theoretical reason, so for a person to reject theism would be morally wrong.
 As I will explain in more detail in the next two sections, (a) Kant's moral argument for belief in God and the immortality of the soul provides the argument for this objective ground of determination, and (b) the wager can perhaps be restaged to meet Kant's requirement that belief also needs an objective ground of determination.